 - Applying for a Spectator Pass

-To attend the competition and ceremonies events of the XXII Olympic Winter Games and the XI Paralympic Winter Games of 2014 in the city of Sochi and to access the Olympic Park, you must buy a ticket and apply for a Spectator Pass.
+To attend the competition and ceremonies events of the Olympic Winter Games and the Paralympic Winter Games of 2014 in the city of Sochi and to access the Olympic Park, you must buy a ticket and apply for a Spectator Pass.

 Only ticket holders may obtain a Spectator Pass.
-The Spectator Pass is issued one time and is valid for the entire time period of the XXII Olympic Winter Games and XI Paralympic Winter Games of 2014 in the city of Sochi.
+The Spectator Pass is issued one time and is valid for the entire time period of the Olympic Winter Games and Paralympic Winter Games of 2014 in the city of Sochi.

 After buying a ticket, we recommend that every spectator go through the Spectator Pass registration process as soon as possible at the special website pass.sochi2014.com.